oconnor663/bao/README.md

 ## Encoded slices

-That decoding above doesn't require you to have the entire encoded file on disk locally.
-Streaming it over a pipe or a network socket will work just as well.
-For situations where you only want to consume some bytes from the middle of the file, and you don't want to transfer the whole encoding, you can extract an encoded slice:
+For situations where you need to consume some bytes from the middle of the file, without streaming through whole encoding from the front, you can extract an encoded slice:

 ```sh
 # Using the encoded file from above, extract a 100 KB from somewhere in